 Debt Reduction Grant Program

-If you graduated from a post-secondary program with more than $6,000 in student loan borrowed per year, you may be eligible for a debt reduction grant of up to $2,000 per year of study to help reduce your provincial student loan balance.
+Students who graduated from a post-secondary program prior to the 2018-2019 academic year, with more than $6,000 in student loan borrowed per year, may be eligible for a debt reduction grant to help reduce your provincial student loan balance.

 Am I eligible for a debt reduction grant?

 You may be eligible for the debt reduction grant if you meet the following criteria: